edilmedeiros/edilmedeiros.github.io/_posts/2024-05-25-bits-bytes-and-the-dreaded-little-endian.md

 ## Conclusion

-I hope this made sense for you and helped you understand better what we mean by little and big-endian.
+I hope this essay made sense for you and helped you understand better what we mean by little and big-endian.
 I see little-endian representation as a more natural choice than big-endian.
 Not only it aligns with what's happening in most hardware around, but it also makes sense in a mathematical perspective.
 The only quirk is the order we chose to display arrays in memory long time ago.